HaiTrieuNg/LatexTest/source/content.rst

 .. note::
      -  *Not all AT commands support all four varioations mentioned above.* |br|
      -  *Square brackets “[]” designate the default value.
-It is not always |br|
-     required or may not appear.* |br|
+It is not always required or may not appear.* |br|
-     -  *String values need to be included in double quotation markets, for |br|
+     -  *String values need to be included in double quotation markets, for
-     example: |br|
+        example:
      AT+CWSAP_CUR=”BFQ4004A”,”123456789”,1,4* |br|
      -  *The default baud rate is 1152.* |br|
-     -  *AT commands have to be capitalized and must end with a new line (CR |br|
+     -  *AT commands have to be capitalized and must end with a new line (CR LF).* |br|
-     LF).* |br|